Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedCoreReporting.md

 Commerce Hub search Provides a list of authorization transactions pre-settlement (does not include settlement records).

 The Payeezy search allows filtering based on criteria related to cardholder name, reference numbers, transaction tags and card numbers; Commerce Hub does not allow searching on those elements.
-Commerce Hub allows filtering on payment method, network, type, currency and auth code in addition to first 6 and last 4 of the card number.
+Commerce Hub allows filtering on payment method, networks, type, siteIDs and auth code in addition to first 6 and last 4 of the card number.

 Commerce Hub does provide a [summary search function](https://dev-developerstudio.fiserv.com/product/Reporting/api/?type=post&path=/v1/authorization/summary).